The Institute of Money Advisers is the only professional membership body for money advisers in England, Wales and Northern Ireland.

 Finding a local free Money Advice Service?

-The Money Advice Service also has an online tool that enables you to search for a debt advice service near you and to set up a face-to-face appointment/speak to a debt adviser in person.
+The Money and Pension Service also has an online tool that enables you to search for a debt advice service near you and to set up a face-to-face appointment/speak to a debt adviser in person.
 They also have details on online/telephone advise services.

 Please follow the link below to access this service.